saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 You will be able to stream audio during a Live Testing session in our BETA program!
 Please contact your account team at Sauce Labs, and we will get you enrolled!

-This ensures a better digital experience by validating audio playback and testing user flows that require an early audio testing in the development lifecycle.
+It ensures a better digital experience by validating audio playback and testing user flows that require audio testing in the early stages of the development lifecycle.

 With the Audio Streaming feature, you are able to hear the sound your application is making during a Live Testing session.
 It allows you to validate audio streams, notification sounds, and animations.
 You will be able to mute and unmute the sound during your session by clicking on the mute/unmute button on the toolbar.